ParrotSec/documentation/docs/library/helpme.md

 /etc/ is your friend as it contains a lot of configuration files.
 -Global environment variables are stored in /etc/environment
--Git commit errors generally take another commit to fix.
--After setting up your repo ensure you remote add origin YOURSITE.git or life will suck.

 -APT packages
 - To search for packages in parrot's repositories use: sudo apt-cache search "PACKAGE-NAME" /* You can also just search for a word